stevleibelt/php_component_lock/README.md

 # Implementations

 Two implementations exists.
-The *FileLock* and the *RuntimeLock*.
+The *FileNameLock* and the *RuntimeLock*.

 ## RuntimeLock

 The RuntimeLock can be used to lock an instance from modification.
 If you implement an check in each setter method, you can easily create a instance (by a factory for example) and lock it afterwards to prevent modifications.

-## FileLock
+## FileNameLock

-The FileLock can be used to lock an class from instantiated multiple times.
+The FileNameLock can be used to lock an class from instantiated multiple times.
 This is useful if you implement this in cronjobs or business processes that should run alone.

+## FileHandlerLock

+The FileHandlerLock can be used to lock file with php`s [flock](https://secure.php.net/manual/en/function.flock.php) functionality.

 # Future Improvements